cloudmesh/cloudmesh-manual/docs/_sources/installation/install-linux.rst.txt

 Installation Diagram
 -------------------

-We provide an easy to follow instalation diagram to showcase how simple the instalation for cloudesh is
+We provide an easy to follow installation diagram

 .. mermaid::